bharath12b5/mvn-linux/Building-HBase.md

 * _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

+### Prerequisites(For IBM SDK only):

+  * HBase needs Hadoop jar while building.
+To build HBase with IBM sdk, Hadoop (2.5.1) should be built first with IBM sdk.
+If it not compiled then while starting the HBase shell, it will throw an error message saying `Unable to find JAAS classes:com.ibm.security.auth.LinuxPrincipal`

 ### Step 1: Install the dependencies

  * Ubuntu 16.04

-	*  With IBM JDK

-	   Download IBM Java 8 sdk binary from [IBM Java 8](http://www.ibm.com/developerworks/java/jdk/linux/download.html) and follow the instructions as per given in the link.

  _**Note:** Set JAVA_HOME to your defined java path.
 Also set JAVA_HOME/bin to PATH variable properly._

+	*  With IBM SDK

+	   Download IBM Java 8 sdk binary from [IBM SDK 8](https://developer.ibm.com/javasdk/downloads/) and follow the instructions as per given in the link.

 			sudo apt-get update
 			sudo apt-get install -y git wget maven tar make gcc ant